felyin/PlannerApp/README.md

 would save me the money of buying a new planner each year, as well as reduce the waste from these physical planners.

 ## User Stories
-- As a user, I want to be able to add an event to my planner
+- As a user, I want to be able to add events to my planner
 - As a user, I want to be able to delete an event on my planner
 - As a user, I want to be able to modify the date of an event on my planner
 - As a user, I want to be able to modify the name of an event on my planner